FFT Processing

 Size of the frequency-domain blocks used internally and exposed for frequency domain processing.

-are delineated by blocks with apayload.first
+o_freqandi_freqare delineated by blocks with apayload.firststrobe everyszelements.

-- class tiliqua.fft.STFTAnalyzer(*args, src_loc_at=0, **kwargs)
+- class tiliqua.dsp.fft.STFTAnalyzer(*args, src_loc_at=0, **kwargs)

 Short-Time Fourier Transform for spectral analysis.